1125.00 Financial Need Review Policy

-Note: A dependent consumer under age 19 may have a disability determination but be a Supplemental Security Income (SSI and/or Social Security Disability Insurance (SSDI) recipient under a parents’ social security number.
+Note: A dependent participant under age 19 may have a disability determination but be a Supplemental Security Income (SSI) and/or Social Security Disability Insurance (SSDI) recipient under a parents’ social security number.

 All Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) recipients, regardless of age or intended employment outcome, are exempt from considering their available resources up to the cost limits established in ACCES-VR policy.

-Individuals whose Individual Plan for Employment (IPE) includes only no cost, noneconomic need or cost effective skills training services may qualify for this type of review (No Calculation).
-It may also be appropriate for a consumer who is unwilling to provide their financial information.
-No financial need based services may be provided to individuals in this review unless provided as a cost effective skills training service plan.
+Individuals whose Individualized Plan for Employment (IPE) includes only no cost, non-financial need or cost-effective skills training services may qualify for this type of review (No Calculation).
+It may also be appropriate for a participant who is unwilling to provide their financial information.
+No financial need based services may be provided to individuals in this review unless provided as a cost-effective skills training service plan.

-See the Consumer Participation in the Cost of Services, Exceptions section below regarding dependent individuals who are unable, or whose family refuses, to provide financial information necessary to determine participation in cost.
+See the Participant Contribution in the Cost of Services, Exceptions section below regarding dependent individuals who are unable, or whose family refuses, to provide financial information necessary to determine participation contribution in cost.

 - The training program is a non-degree program;